Phoenix BRTPhoenix BRT

 • Reduced travel delays.
 BRT can benefit transit users by removing the bus from mixed traffic in congested areas and keep passengers moving.

 Answer: The cost of BRT can vary widely and is ultimately determined by the level of investment in BRT elements.
-We are just getting started on Phoenix's first BRT network and exact costs have not yet been determined.
+We are just getting started on designing Phoenix's first BRT corridor of 35th Ave and Van Buren Street and exact costs have not yet been determined.
 While there is no universal standard for BRT, costs will depend on options such as station design, transit spot improvements and dedicated lanes.

 Answer: BRT provides improved accessibility for passengers of all abilities including features such as level boarding, enhanced passenger amenities at stations, more doors on the bus for better entry and exit and more room for circulation within buses and on station platforms.